apache/arrow/docs/source/format/DissociatedIPC.rst

 * A `Flatbuffers`_ header message
 * A series of bytes consisting of the flattened and packed body buffers (some message types, like Schema messages, do not have this section)
   - This is referred to as the *message body* in the IPC format spec.

 For most cases, the existing IPC format as it currently exists is extremely efficient:

 * Receiving data in the IPC format allows zero-copy utilization of the body buffer bytes, no deserialization is required to form Arrow Arrays
 * An IPC (Feather) file can be memory-mapped because it is location agnostic and the bytes of the file are exactly what is expected in memory.

 However, there are use cases that aren't handled by this:

 * Constructing the IPC record batch message requires allocating a contiguous chunk of bytes and copying all of the data buffers into it, packed together back-to-back.
-You currently cannot zero-copy **create** IPC messages.
+It's exceedingly difficult to zero-copy **create** IPC messages.
 * If the Arrow data is located in a shared-memory location, there is no standard way to share the handle to the shared-memory across processes or transports that allow for remote memory accessing.
 * Arrow data located on a non-CPU device (such as a GPU) cannot be sent using Arrow IPC without having to copy the data back to the host device or copying the flatbuffer metadata bytes into device memory.
   - By the same token, receiving IPC messages into device memory would require performing a copy of the flatbuffer metadata back to the host CPU device.
+This is due to the fact that the IPC stream interleaves data and metadata across a single stream.

 This protocol is intended to attempt to solve these use cases in an efficient manner.